tsanhan/dotnet-dating-app-D150821ER/README.md

-we'll start with setting up a controller to take a look at errors in terms of exceptions and error handling

-create and go to API/Controllers/BuggyController.cs

-test in postman - section 7 to see all the errors coming back

-next up: handling server errors
+handling server errors:

+1. lets start with the server error handling
+    * what captures the exception (what we see in the response in postman) is the developerExceptionPage
+2. go to startup.cs

+up next: building global exception handling middleware